ANU-RSES-Education/EMSC-2022/Lectures/Lectures-MD2.reveal.md

 </center>

-If this course has grabbed your attention, consider the *Geodynamics* course in 3rd year.
+If this section of the course has grabbed your attention, consider the *Geodynamics* course in 3rd year, and the Global Tectonics & Structure class.